 Unfortunately I had to leave town and I lost contact with most of my childhood friends.
 High school was a disaster for me, man.
 I loved some parts of it, but I wouldn’t want to live it again.
 College, though, was different.

 Some nights I worry that maybe college is the peak for me, that the best years of my life have gone and passed.
 Is this it?
-Have I wasted my youth?
+Have I wasted my youth to nothing?
 What is ‘fun’ anyway?

 Hmm.
 Maybe I’m yet to figure it out.